DevExpress-Examples/asp-net-mvc-dashboard-handle-errors/readme.md

-# ASP.NET MVC Dashboard - How to handle errors
+# Dashboard for MVC - How to handle errors

 The following example demostrates two approaches on how to handle errors in the ASP.NET MVC Dashboard application: